 We took the Wall Triana Highway entrance to the stadium as instructed by the online map.

 The entry fee is $25 per vehicle, which is payable there at the entrance.
-We were given instructions regarding speed limit, our headlights, and which station to turn the radio to, and then we headed off through the light show.
+We were given instructions regarding the speed limit, our headlights, and which station to turn the radio to, and then we headed off through the light show.

 Within seconds, our kids were screaming.